10Mes·

 - The other countries are just performance chasers

 A large part of the outperformance is due to the fact that companies have become more expensive.
-(Price has risen faster than value) There is no systematic reason why this should continue in the future.
+(Price has risen faster than value) There is no systematic explanation as to why this should continue in the future.
 High valuations tend to indicate lower returns in the long term.
 [1],[2], [3]

 - Nothing works without the USA (markets are increasingly correlated)